evcraddock/ledger-starter/docs/daily-process.md

 git init     # Start fresh git history for your private financial data
 ```

-The [README](../README.md) contains detailed installation instructions for both Ledger and Claude Code, along with explanations of the file organization and configuration files.
+The [README](https://github.com/evcraddock/ledger-starter/blob/main/README.md) contains detailed installation instructions for both Ledger and Claude Code, along with explanations of the file organization and configuration files.

 ## Daily Process

-1. **Open the current year folder and start Claude Code** - Open the folder for the current year (e.g., `2025/`) in a text editor with ledger syntax support.
-Good options include Vim with ledger plugin or VS Code with ledger extension.
-Open a terminal in your ledger-starter root directory (not the year folder) and start Claude Code by running `claude`.
-Most editors have built-in terminal applications, and some like VS Code have Claude Code extensions that can be installed for seamless integration.
-This folder should be stored in its own private git repository for version control of your financial data.
+1. **Set up your workspace** - Open your text editor (Vim with ledger plugin or VS Code with ledger extension work well) and navigate to your ledger-starter root directory.
+From there, open the current year's folder (e.g., `2025/`) to view your transaction files.
+In your editor's built-in terminal, make sure you're in the ledger-starter root directory and start Claude Code by running `claude`.
+Note: VS Code users can install the Claude Code extension for tighter integration.
+Keep this entire repository in a private git repo to track your financial data securely.

-2. **Add transactions from receipts** - Process any receipts, invoices, or checks from the previous day.
-Keeping physical receipts provides detailed line-item information for accurate expense categorization, serves as proof for warranties and returns, and creates an audit trail for tax purposes.
-See [Receipt Processing](receipt-processing.md) for detailed instructions on how I use Claude Code to automatically enter transactions from scanned receipts.
+2. **Process yesterday's receipts** - Scan and process any receipts, invoices, or checks from the previous day using the `/process-inbox` command in Claude Code.
+Physical receipts provide detailed line-item data for accurate categorization, serve as warranty/return proof, and create tax audit trails.
+See [Receipt Processing](/receipt-processing) for step-by-step instructions on automating this with Claude Code.

-3. **Verify and reconcile account transactions** - Open the website for each bank and credit card account.
-Review all posted transactions to ensure they are represented in your ledger file.
-While reviewing, update any previously pending transactions that have now cleared by changing "!" to "*" to indicate the transaction has cleared the bank.
+3. **Reconcile with bank websites** - Log into each bank and credit card website to review posted transactions.
+Verify all transactions appear in your ledger file and mark any previously pending transactions that have cleared by changing "!" to "*".

-4. **Add missing transactions** - For any transactions not yet in your ledger, use Claude Code to add them.
-Simply copy the transaction information from the website and paste it into Claude Code with instructions like "Add this pending transaction to the Visa".
-Claude will automatically parse the transaction details, mark it with "!" for pending status, and add it to the appropriate ledger file with the correct account mapping.
+4. **Add missing transactions** - Copy any missing transaction details from bank websites and paste them into Claude Code with simple instructions like "Add this pending transaction to the Visa".
+Claude will parse the details, apply the correct account mapping, and mark new transactions as pending with "!".

-5. **Check that everything balances** - Verify your accounts are balanced by running `ledger cleared bal Assets Liabilities --no-pager`.
-This command shows current account balances alongside what they will be when pending transactions clear.
-I run this command frequently, so I created a [cbal](../cbal) script to save typing.
+5. **Verify balances** - Run `ledger cleared bal Assets Liabilities --no-pager` to check that accounts balance correctly.
+This shows both current balances and projected balances when pending transactions clear.
+Use the [cbal](https://github.com/evcraddock/ledger-starter/blob/main/cbal) shortcut script to save typing this command.

-6. **Commit your changes** - If everything looks good, run the Claude Code slash command `/format` to properly format the current month's ledger file.
-This command sorts transactions by date and amount while ensuring proper indentation.
-Then commit the changes to git for version control:
+6. **Format and commit** - Run `/format` in Claude Code to sort transactions and fix indentation, then commit your changes to git:

    ```bash
    git add .